shaonsina/sina-extension-for-elementor/readme.txt

 7. [Content Slider](https://shaonsina.com/plugins/sina-extension/content-slider): You can slide any content with that.
 Also can sliding any template.
 Enjoy!
 8. [Countdown](https://shaonsina.com/plugins/sina-extension/countdown): Add countdown timer into your web page.
 9. [Counter](https://shaonsina.com/plugins/sina-extension/counter): Show number with animate counting.
-10. [Dynamic Button](https://shaonsina.com/plugins/sina-extension/dynamic-button): Add a button with static or dynamic ().
+10. [Dynamic Button](https://shaonsina.com/plugins/sina-extension/dynamic-button): Add a button with static or dynamic (page, category or tag).
 11. [Fancy Text](https://shaonsina.com/plugins/sina-extension/fancy-text): Animated text with 20+ animation effects.
 12. [Flip Box](https://shaonsina.com/plugins/sina-extension/flipbox): Use animated Flip Box to highlight any content on your web page.
 13. [Google Map](https://shaonsina.com/plugins/sina-extension/google-map): Add Google map with API key into the web page.